taureandyernv/notebooks-extended/getting_started_notebooks/rapids-crash-course.md

 ### Introduction
 Congrats learning the basics of cuDF and Dask.
 Now let's take a look at cuML

-cuML lets you run many common algorithms and methods on your dataframe so that you can model, infer, regress, reduce, and predict outcomes.
+cuML lets you run many common algorithms and methods on your dataframe so that you can model, infer, regress, reduce, and predict outcomes on the data in your cuDF data frames.
 It's API is similar to Scikit Learn.
-[Among the ever growing suite of algorithms, you can perform several GPU accelerated algortihms for each of these methods:]()*will link to slide deck showing cuML algorithms*
+[Among the ever growing suite of algorithms, you can perform several GPU accelerated algortihms for each of these methods:]()(*will link to slide deck showing cuML algorithms*)

 - Classification / Regression
 - Inference